 The steps of progressive discipline are generally:

 Department administrators considering the discharge of an employee under these guidelines must obtain prior approval of the appropriate vice president.
-If the employee is covered by the provisions of a collective bargaining agreement, the Human Resources director (or designee) and/or the Employee Relations consultant must also be consulted.
+If the employee is covered by the provisions of a collective bargaining agreement, the Human Resources director (or designee) must also be consulted.